n8ndesing-netizen/NELC_design/README.md

 ## Usage

-Use templates and assets to maintain consistent visual output across campaigns and communication channels.
+Use these assets and templates to maintain visual consistency across campaigns, communication materials, and digital touchpoints.

 ---

 ## Structure

 - branding/
 - Components/
 - Foundations/
 - Templates/